SichangHe/CS304_group_project/project4_report.md

 During the process of generating the target word, we consider three possible operations at each character position:

-1. Stay: The tree remains at the current position.
+1. Stay: The tree remains at the current position with loss `left_loss`.
-2. Advance: The tree moves to the next layer or level.
+2. Advance: The tree moves to the next layer or level with loss `diag_loss` if character does not match.
-3. Skip: The tree skips that particular character.
+3. Skip: The tree skips that particular character with loss `down_loss`.

 To traverse the trie and find the best match, we introduce a new data type called `LossNode`.
 Each `LossNode` contains the current loss value and references to the previous `LossNode` and `TrieNode`.
 During each round of traversal, we generate a list of `LossNode`s to keep track of the progress made during the search.